Walking and Balance

 Most people don’t understand that they have decreased balance until it is too late and they fall.
 Falls are the number one cause of death from injury in the US and also cause millions of fractures and injuries each year.
 Most of this can be prevented with the right physical therapy treatments.

-Advantage Therapy offers state-of-the-art treatment for balance-related conditions at our clinics in North Springfield, South Springfield, Monett, and Ozark.
+The Ozzie Smith Centers of Springfield offers state-of-the-art treatment for balance-related conditions at our clinics in North Springfield, South Springfield, Monett, and Ozark.
 Additionally our physical therapist in Monett and our physical therapist in North Springfield use expert balance testing utilizing the Biodex SD.
 We are able to use specific test and scans to identify your deficits and then we will create a treatment program specially for you.

 - People with lower extremity injuries… we’re talking rehab following a knee injury or knee replacement, ankle injury, or hip injury